nextras/orm/docs/conventions.md

 #### Properties' modifiers for Nextras Dbal

-The underlying layer Nextras Dbal takes care about converting and sanitizing the values for SQL INSERT/UPDATE query.
+The underlying layer Nextras Dbal takes care of converting and sanitizing the values for SQL INSERT/UPDATE queries.
 By default, the `%any` modifier is used and the value is transformed by its type.
-However, you may want to force different behaviour and modifiers for Nextras Dbal layer.
-To do that, use `setModifier($storageKey, $modifier)` method, which accepts the table's column name and Dbal's modifier.
+However, you may want to force different behavior and modifiers for the Nextras Dbal layer.
+To do that, use the `setModifier($storageKey, $modifier)` method, which accepts the table's column name and Dbal's modifier.
 Let's see an example:

 ```php
 /**